evannetwork/evannetwork.github.io/dev/digital-twin.md

 );
 ```

-Replace also the "accountId"-fields with your account ID.
-Now you can also add new entries to the list on the Digital Twin called "testList"
+Replace also the `accountId`-fields with your account ID.
+Now you can also add new entries to the list on the Digital Twin called `testList`.

 [![Digital Twin add IPFS property](/public/dev/twin_ipfs_list.png){:max-width="50%"}](/public/dev/twin_ipfs_list.png)

 ## 7. Add and Get entries from a list
-List-entries are also stored on the IPFS servers of the evan.network and will be added to an array of elements on the Digital Twin property
+List entries are also stored on the IPFS servers of the evan.network and will be added to an array of elements on the Digital Twin property

 ```js
 const accountId = '0xb00fbeef5a926fa150baeaf04bfd673b056ba83d';